kiranbakale/AMI-Readme/docs/environment_quick_start_guide.md

 The machines and infrastructure are now ready to be provisioned with Terraform.
 This is done via a few commands as follows:

+1. Ensure that [Authentication environment variables](#1a-authentication) are set.
-1. Change to the Terraform directory - `cd terraform/environments/<ENV_NAME>` in the `gitlab-environment-toolkit` directory.
+1. Change to the Terraform directory under the `gitlab-environment-toolkit` directory:

-1. Ensure that [Authentication environment variables](#1a-authentication) are set
+    ```sh
+    cd terraform/environments/<ENV_NAME>
+    ```

 1. Run `terraform init` to initialize Terraform and perform required preparation such as downloading required providers.
-This typically only needs to be run once for the first build or after any notable config changes.
+This typically only needs to be run once for the first build or after any notable config changes:

+    ```sh
+    terraform init
+    ```

-1. Run `terraform apply` to actually provision the infrastructure, a confirmation prompt will be shown by Terraform before proceeding.
+1. Run `terraform apply` to actually provision the infrastructure, a confirmation prompt will be shown by Terraform before proceeding:

+    ```sh
+    terraform apply
+    ```

 After Terraform has finished running, the machines and other infrastructure will now be provisioned.